January 31, 2023

 Table of Contents

-These easy and fun homemade corn dogs are a family favorite that you can make from scratch.
+These easy and fun homemade corn dogs are a family favorite that tastes just like authentic fair food, and you can make them from scratch at home.
 Hot dogs or sausages are skewered and dipped into a simple batter before being fried.
-They taste just like authentic fair food.

-- 12 Kiolbassa sausages (beef and cheddar, plain beef or your favorite flavor)
+- 12 Kiolbassa sausages (beef and cheddar or plain beef or your favorite flavor)

 - 2 eggs